Command-line Routine Debugging

 The debug device is the device where:

-The Caché Programmer prompt appears if a break occurs.
+The Caché Terminal prompt appears if a break occurs.

 On Windows platforms, trace messages to another device are supported only for terminal devices connected to a COM port, such as COM1: